Should I Neuter My Boxer Dog?

 Doggy says, you might like this too: Pros and Cons of Neutering a Husky

-The best age to neuter a male boxer is after 2 years old.
+The best age to neuter a male boxer or spay a female boxer is after 2 years old.

 Most veterinarians will advise neutering a Boxer between the ages of 6 and 12 months as they have not reached sexual maturity and can be easily trained to be housebroken.